Unvanquished/unvanquished-server-builder/README.md

 # Unvanquished Server Builder

-This is what powers the CD behind unvanquished testing servers.
+This repository contains the automation the unables the unvanquished testing servers.
 It is supposed to replace nightly too, eventually.
 It may be extended to run other, public servers in the future.

+There is an instance deployed on unvanquished.net.

 ## What is built

-There is an instance deployed on unvanquished.net that query the availables branches in this official repos:
+The build automation in this repo monitors the following repos:

 * https://github.com/Unvanquished/Unvanquished/
 * https://github.com/UnvanquishedAssets/unvanquished\_src.dpkdir/
 * https://github.com/DaemonEngine/Daemon/

-And builds a server for every branch that is named either `\*/experimental`, `\*/testing` and `0.53.0/sync` in these repos.

-Each server will be composed of the matching branch for each repo when it is available.
-If a branch is missing from a repo, then a `/experimental` branch will use the `0.53.0/sync` branch as a fallback; and a `/testing` branch will use the `master` branch as a fallback.
+It will monitor these 3 repositories and build a server for each branch that is named either `*/deploy`, `*/experimental`, `*/testing` or `0.53.0/sync`.
+It will assemble a server out of the desired branch of each repo.
+If a branch with the same name is not available in the other repos, a fallback branch will be used instead: `experimental` branches fallback to `0.XX.Y/sync` (the exact name is updated manually) while `testing` branches fallback to `master`.

-This mean that if a branch is based on `master` you should use the `/testing` suffix, and if a branch is based on the next release branch, you must use the `/experimental` suffix.
+This mean that if a branch is based on `master` you should name it using the `/testing` suffix, and if a branch is based on the next release branch, you must use the `/experimental` suffix.

 ## When it built